rohgoyal/getting-started/bluemix/2a/README.md

     ![](images/1_goto_drafts_api.png)

 2. In the Design view:
    a.
 Scroll down to **Security Definitions**.
    b.
 Click the **Add Security Definitions** icon (+), then click **API Key**.
    c.
-Add two new API keys:
+Add the two new API keys shown below.
+For both new keys, ensure that the "Located In" field is set to "Header".
       - Name: Client ID;  Parameter name: X-IBM-Client-Id
       - Name: Client Secret;  Parameter name: X-IBM-Client-Secret
-      - For both new keys, ensure that the "Located In" field is set to "Header".
         ![](images/2_security_definitions.png)

 3. Scroll down to the **Security** panel and add a new security option.
    a.
 Select the newly created Client ID and Client Secret keys.
    b.
 Save your API.
    c.
 Switch over to the **Assemble** tab.
     ![](images/3_security_option.png)